 If you filed a claim you believe was wrongfully denied, ERISA lays out an appeal process that you and your insurer have to follow.
 Through each step of the process, the insurer is required to provide precise information and ensure you receive a full and fair review.
-If you can’t reach an agreement, you and your attorney can pursue the insurance company in federal court to attempt to overturn the denial and receive your benefits.
+If you can’t reach an agreement, you and your attorney can attempt to overturn the denial in federal court in order to receive your benefits.

 What is Individual Disability Insurance?

 Getting coverage through your employer is not the only way to get long-term disability insurance.
-You can also buy an individual policy directly from an insurance company the same way you would purchase life or auto insurance.
+You can also buy an individual policy directly from an insurance company like you would purchase life or auto insurance.

 If you purchased long-term disability insurance yourself, your policy is not governed by ERISA.
 That doesn’t mean you have no recourse if your claim is wrongfully denied.

 If you purchased long-term disability insurance yourself, your policy is not governed by ERISA.
 That doesn’t mean you have no recourse if your claim is wrongfully denied.
 You still have the right to appeal that decision.
-However, because individual policies are not governed by ERISA, the appeal process is covered by state laws, which can differ from state to state.
+However, because ERISA does not govern individual policies, the appeal process is covered by state laws, which can differ from state to state.

 In some cases, individual policies give you more options to resolve a dispute.
 With ERISA plans, every dispute must follow the same rigid rules.
-You do have the right to sue in federal court, but it can take a long time to work through the process to get a denial overturned and receive your benefits.
+You do have the right to sue in federal court, but it can take a long time to get a denial overturned and receive your benefits.